Spread the love

 To pass your Chinese compo, make sure that you’ve written the main points in each picture and do the two things I mentioned earlier on (Reduce the number of mis-spelled words and improve your expression).

-If you need to know what is a good number of sentences to write for each picture, the magic number is 3.
+A good guideline for the number of sentences to write for each picture is 3.
 As long as you can write at least 3 sentences to describe the main event that’s taking place in each picture, passing your Chinese compo will not be a problem.

 Conclusion